Ruby

 Avoid using

-whenever possible.Assign proper visibility levels to methods (
+protectedwhenever possible.Assign proper visibility levels to methods (

-) in accordance with their intended usage.
-Don't go off leaving everythingpublic
+publicorprivate) in accordance with their intended usage.
+Don't go off leaving everythingpublic(which is the default).For applications/gems with Ruby >= 2.1, use

-private def method_name
+private def method_name.

 # good